 Wine and cheese tastings are always a fun way to get more people in the door.
 Bring in product representatives or sponsors to educate your staff and your customers on some of your inventory.
 Look into ways you can get your store more noticed in the community.
 Sponsor a softball team, go to local markets and festivals, or team up with neighboring businesses.

 11. Get Online and Start a Website

 Create profiles on all major social media platforms and start a presence on review sites like Yelp and Google.
 Get sleek business cards and start an email list.
-It can be overwhelming but creating a basic online presence has never been more necessary, and most of it is free.
-Think about delivery as well.
-Liquor delivery is increasingly popular and now offers more flexibility – you can provide the delivery service yourself or partner with third-party companies like Postmates or DoorDash.
+It can be overwhelming, but creating a basic online presence has never been more necessary, and most of it is free.
+Learn some SEO basics for retail stores as well.
+That way you can get the most out of your website.

 A great liquor store POS system can go a long way in helping your business succeed.
-Inventory management is perhaps the most important factor for a liquor store.
+Inventory management is perhaps the most important feature for a liquor store.
 But your point of sale can also help prevent theft, create a customer database, manage payroll and accounting, and integrate with loyalty programs.

-How to Start a Liquor Store with KORONA
+How to Start a Liquor Store with KORONA POS

 This list covers a few of the basics but there is, of course, more to be done to get your liquor store up and off the ground.
 If you’re interested in finding out more about how your POS system can help your small business, check out KORONA POS.
 Our liquor POS system is in thousands of stores across the world and is one of the best in the field.
 And if you’re thinking about other types of retail stores, check out our other guides below: